stormpath/stormpath-documentation/source/reference.rst

 :ref:`Mirror Directories <about-mirror-dir>` have an associated :ref:`Provider resource <ref-provider>` with either the ``ldap`` or ``ad`` ``providerId``.
 That Provider in turn contains an **Agent** resource.
 This Agent is what will scan your LDAP directory and map the accounts and groups in that directory to Stormpath Accounts and Groups.

-An Agents collection may be accessed via its Resource URI:
+An Agents collection may be accessed via its Resource URL:

 **Agent URL**